-Exceptions to dress code requirements must be approved by the Program Administrator (or designee).
-The Program Administrator's (or designee's) decision is final.
+Exceptions to dress code requirements must be approved by the Administrator.
+The Program Administrator's decision is final.

 Classroom Dress

 Each student has the responsibility to dress appropriately for the College environment.
 Students have the responsibility to dress appropriately and not cause a distraction to other students or the learning environment.
 Some examples may include but are not limited to: